LongsightGroup/google-drive-lti/README.txt

    googleDriveLti.service.account.email.address=
    googleDriveLti.service.account.scopes=https://www.googleapis.com/auth/drive

-   ## LTI key,secret launch URL property should match with the properites configuring the google Drive LTI tool in LMS
+   ## LTI key,secret launch URL property should match with the properites configuring the GDrive tool in LMS
    googleDriveLti.lti.secret=
    googleDriveLti.lti.key=
    # LTI launch URL should be defined, especially if the HttpServletRequest.getRequestURL().toString() does not return a valid value